 A bubble happens when excitement about something grows way faster than the actual results.
 People pour money into it based on hype and fear of missing out, not because the value is proven.
 Prices climb.
 Expectations soar.
 And eventually, reality catches up.

-You’ve probably heard of bubbles before:
+You’ve probably heard of bubbles before.

-The crypto bubble (2021-2022): Bitcoin and other cryptocurrencies hit all-time highs, everyone was talking about getting rich quick, and then prices crashed by 70% or more.
+The crypto bubble (2021-2022).
+Bitcoin hit $69,000 in November 2021, everyone was talking about getting rich quick, and then prices crashed by 70% or more.

-When people talk about an “AI bubble,” they’re asking: Is the same thing happening with artificial intelligence right now?
+When people talk about an “AI bubble,” they’re asking.
+Is the same thing happening with artificial intelligence right now?

 Why People Think We’re in an AI Bubble

 There are some legitimate reasons people are worried.
-Here’s what’s fueling the bubble talk:
+Here’s what’s fueling the bubble talk.

 Massive Money Pouring In